Safe Haven Metal #1 Trusted Gold IRA Provider

 Ceramic Testing Fake Gold:

 The ceramic test is a simple method to check for gold’s authenticity.
-When gold is dragged across an unglazed ceramic plate with slight pressure, it should leave a gold-colored streak.
+If one drags gold across an unglazed ceramic plate with slight pressure, it should leave a gold-colored streak.
 If the mark appears black or gray, it suggests that the item is not genuine gold.
 This test is based on gold’s relatively soft nature, which allows it to leave a visible mark on the ceramic surface.
 However, this can damage the coin/bar and negatively impacting its value.

 Nitric Acid Test: